eoscostarica/guide.eoscostarica.io/docs/eos-learn/eosio-protocol.md

 - Time Delay Security
 - Designed for Parallel Execution of Context Free Validation Logic

-Another important feature of EOSIO-based blockchain networks is its flexible architecture, because EOSIO allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through the **system contracts**.
+Another important feature of EOSIO / Antelope based blockchain networks is its flexible architecture, because the protocol allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through the **system contracts**.

-This flexibility is achieved thanks to a set of smart contracts separated from the EOSIO core protocol.
+This flexibility is achieved thanks to a set of smart contracts separated from the core protocol.
 Because of this, the core functionality that validates blocks and transactions is separated from the **system contracts**.

 ## System Contracts

-System contracts allow EOSIO networks to :
+System contracts allow EOSIO and Antelope networks to :

 - Easily configure the network governance through smart contracts
 - To have transparent rules for the operation of the system
 - Synchronize the changes in system contracts in an instantaneous way with the whole network, which reduces the administration costs and delays of any governance updates
-- Maintain total compatibility with other EOSIO blockchains
+- Maintain total compatibility with other EOSIO and Antelope blockchains